 I retired from the U.S. Army after 30 years of active duty.
 I flew AH-1G Cobra helicopter gunships in Vietnam for a year, served a year in Saudi Arabia and seven years in Germany.
 Most recently I worked with computer software and systems development.
 I am now a full-time ham.

-I hold an ARRL appointment as an Official Observer, and I support the Marshall County Amateur Radio Emergency Service (ARES).
+I hold an ARRL appointment as an Official Observer and support the Marshall County Amateur Radio Emergency Service (ARES).
 I am a member of the West Virginia DX Association.

 Boatanchors are my weakness!
 Unfortunately, most of my boatanchors are still waiting to be put back on the air.
 I especially enjoy E.F.
 Johnson transmitters.